 For best results, dip the item in rubbing alcohol it will cut through any residual soap.

 Chlorine bleach or abrasives (such as household cleansers or toothpaste) should never be used when cleaning diamond jewelry.
 Chemicals like chlorine can damage some of the metals used to alloy gold for diamond settings and abrasives can scratch gold and other metals.

-Share This Story!
+Share This Blog!

 Feel free to contact us for a no cost, no obligation consultation.
-Learn more about the value of your diamond jewelry.

 Get money for your diamonds in Philadelphia, Chester County, Delaware, Delaware County, Lancaster County, Lehigh Valley, Luzerne County, Montgomery County and New Jersey.

 Where to Sell Your Diamond Ring on The Main Line, PA